rickysixx/documentation/user_manual/talk/talk_basics.rst

 .. image:: images/chat-with-one-user.png

-If you want to create a custom group conversation, click the ``⋮`` button next to the filters button and then on ``Create a new conversation``.
+If you want to create a custom group conversation, click the button next to the search field and filters button and then on ``Create a new conversation``.

 .. image:: images/create-new-conversation.png
     :width: 300px